Noelm1989/.github.io.learning-journal-/README.md

-## Welcome to GitHub Pages
+## Welcome to Noel's Learning Journal

-You can use the [editor on GitHub](https://github.com/Noelm1989/.github.io.learning-journal-/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This journal is to chronicle my progress in Code 102 through @codefellows.
+First topic of discussion is *growth mindset* which is the mindset I will attempt to maintain throughout this course.

 ### Markdown